animist-io/whale-island/docs/top.md

 ### Features

-+ **Client Verification**: Nodes identify their clients by requiring that they sign a connection-specific pin published over BLE each time they submit a transaction or request services bound to their identity.
++ **Client Verification**: Nodes identify their clients by requiring that they sign a connection-specific pin published over BLE each time they submit a transaction.
 While this doesn't absolutely guarantee a client is proximate to the node, it may be adequate for many moderately valued, well-designed contracts.
-Spoofing the node typically requires establishing parrallel physical infrastructure that relays node transmissions and client responses in real time.
+Spoofing the node requires establishing parrallel physical infrastructure that relays node transmissions and client responses in real time.
 Whale-island can also be combined with data sources like Google geo-location to make an oracle that's harder to corrupt.
-Dapps that rely on client based geo-location alone are vulnerable to [programmatic spoofing](https://devs-lab.com/pokemon-go-hacks-without-moving-anywhere.html) if someone decompiles the app, engineers a way to feed arbitrary location to it and makes the resulting application available to a wider public.
+Dapps that rely on client based geo-location alone are vulnerable to highly [programmatic spoofing](https://devs-lab.com/pokemon-go-hacks-without-moving-anywhere.html) if someone decompiles the app, engineers a way to feed arbitrary location to it and makes the resulting application available to a wider public.

 + **Beacon:** Nodes emit two beacon signals: a persistent **identity beacon** that helps mobile devices locate them and a **requestable beacon** that allows contracts to emit a brief, unique signal. iOS and Android apps that register with their OS to listen for the identity beacon will wake up from a backgrounded/killed state when those signals are encountered in the environment and are allowed to run pre-defined subroutines on their device's CPU for ~90 seconds.
 This means you can design long-running location-based mobile dapps that automatically connect to whale-island nodes and publish to the blockchain without requiring a user's explicit engagement.
 An example use-case for this behavior is a race where the user intentionally places a wager at the beginning and is automatically detected at the end, resolving the contest.
 Another would be a contract that rewards a client for visiting a location every day for a month without requiring that they check in somewhere.